 - Set forth the corrective action or punishment proposed;

-- Set forth the facts that a written request for a hearing must be received by the school district employee designated, or by his/her office, on or before the expiration of the third school business day after the receipt of the notice of opportunity for a hearing;
+- Set forth the facts that a written or oral request for a hearing must be received by the Student Placement office, on or before the expiration of the third school business day after the receipt of the notice of opportunity for a hearing;

 - If such a request is not received within the prescribed period of time, then the right to a hearing shall be deemed to have been waived and the proposed long-term suspension or expulsion may be imposed by the school district without any further opportunity for the student or his/her parent or guardian to contest the matter;

 - The student and his/her parent or guardian have the right to reply to the notice of opportunity for a hearing and request a hearing within 3 school business days after the date of receipt of notice.
-A request for a hearing shall be provided to the school district employee specified in the notice of opportunity for a hearing, or to his/her office.
-A request for a hearing shall be accepted if in writing pursuant to WAC 392-400-265, WAC 392-400-280, and district policy 3240; and
+A request for a hearing shall be provided to the Student Placement office.
+A request for a hearing shall be accepted orally or in writing pursuant to WAC 392-400-265, WAC 392-400-280, and district policy 3240; and

 - If an appeal is requested, the suspension or expulsion shall not be imposed until such appeal is ruled on by the hearing officer or board of directors.

-A student, parent, or guardian shall have 3 school business days after the date of the hearing involving the suspension or expulsion to appeal the decision in writing to the board of directors pursuant to WAC 392-400-310 and district policy 3240.
+A student, parent, or guardian shall have 3 school business days after receiving the hearing decision involving the suspension or expulsion to appeal the decision in writing or orally to the board of directors pursuant to WAC 392-400-310 and district policy 3240.